-Grab out your tape measure, notepad and pencil, it’s time to find which size/s you align best with in our sizing chart.
+Grab out your tape measure, notepad and pencil, it’s time to find which size/s you align best within our sizing chart.
 Remember that sizing isn’t standard across all brands of patterns (or clothing, or shoes, or anything really).
-Every brand has their own sizing, so it’s really important to check.
+Every brand has its own sizing, so it’s really important to check.
 Let go of any ideas you have of exactly what a size 18 should be, or what exact size you should be.
 Just look at your measurements and look at the chart and let the maths decide.
-After all, you want to be comfortable and feel great in your Matilda dress and that wont happen if the size you picked isn’t what is going to fit.
+After all, you want to be comfortable and feel great in your Matilda dress and that won’t happen if the size you picked isn’t what going to fit.

 If you’ve done your cup check and realised you need a bust adjustment, fear not, we have you covered with this great tutorial for adjustments to princess seam bodices!

-For example if your waist is 47″ (half way between a size 28 and 30), you could check the garment measurements and see that the size 28 would have 1″ of ease, and the size 30 would have 3″ of ease.
-Knowing that, you can then decide whether you’d prefer a firmer fitting waistband or a more relaxed fit.
+For example, if your waist is 47″ (halfway between a size 28 and 30), you could check the garment measurements and see that size 28 would have 1″ of ease, and size 30 would have 3″ of ease.
+Knowing that you can then decide whether you’d prefer a firmer-fitting waistband or a more relaxed fit.
 Deciding whether to grade between sizes involves a lot of personal preference, so it’s up to you!